Alberich

 In German heroic legend, Alberich ([ˈalbəʁɪç]) is a dwarf.
 He features most prominently in the poems Nibelungenlied and Ortnit.
 He also features in the Old Norse collection of German legends called the Thidreksaga under the name Alfrikr.
-His name means "ruler of supernatural beings (elves)", and is equivalent to Old French Auberon (English Oberon).
+His name consists of the elements alb ("elf") and ric "power" or "ruler".
+It is equivalent to the Old French Alberon or Auberon, from which the English Oberon is derived, and is the source of the Norman French derivation Aubry.

 The name was later used for a character in Richard Wagner's opera cycle Der Ring des Nibelungen.

 Mythology

 Alberich plays a prominent role in the Nibelungenlied, where he is the guardian of the Nibelung's treasure and has the strength of twelve men.
 Siegfried overpowers him using his cloak of invisibility (Tarnkappe), after which the dwarf serves the hero.
 Siegfried later pulls his beard in mock combat when he arrives unannounced to claim the treasure.

-Siegfried seeks to woo the daughter of the heathen king Machorel, Alberich reveals his paternity to Ortnit and aids him in his quest, playing tricks on the heathen king and even impersonating Mohammed.
+Ortnit seeks to woo the daughter of the heathen king Machorel, Alberich reveals his paternity to Ortnit and aids him in his quest, playing tricks on the heathen king and even impersonating Mohammed.
 When Ortnit sets out on his final fatal adventure against a plague of dragons, Alberich takes back the magic ring and warns Ortnit not to go on his quest.

 In the Thidrekssaga, Alfrikr makes the swords Eckisax and Nagelringr, giving this last sword to Thidrek.

 References to Alberich outside of heroic poetry are rare.